canonical/lxd/doc/api-extensions.md

 ## storage\_api\_local\_volume\_handling
 This add the ability to copy and move custom storage volumes locally in the same and between storage pools.

+## operation\_description
+Adds a "description" field to all operations.